BartlomiejGasyna/Python/README.md

 I have wrote all of this code while learning python, my goal is to learn machine learning as I find this particular science field massively interesting.

 ###Web Scraping Fuel Prices
-This program is mainly using **Beatiful Soup 4, csv and matplotlib** modules to gather information from 3 (at the moment) websites, it collects fuel prices both gasoline and diesel, puts them in csv file with their date.
+This program is mainly using **Beatiful Soup 4, csv and matplotlib** modules to gather information from 3 (at the moment) websites, it collects fuel prices both gasoline and diesel, puts them in ***'fuel_prices.csv'*** file with their date.
 With each program start new data is written, existing prices are being displayed on 3 plots, one per petrol station.
 There are only 3 stations at the moment that I've took in consideration, since only 3 of them in my city are sharing ther prices via websites.

 **Sample chart**
 ![](Fuel Prices example.png)